sinch/sinch-java-sms/src/site/markdown/tutorial.md

 Interacting with XMS
 --------------------

-Most interaction with XMS will happen through an _API connection_, given a service plan identifier and authorization token the API connection knows how to communicate with the XMS endpoint.
-Further configuration can be performed on the API connection but in the typical case a service plan identifier and token is sufficient.
+Most interaction with XMS will happen through an _API connection_, given a service plan identifier and authentication token the API connection knows how to communicate with the XMS endpoint.
+Further configuration can be performed on the API connection but in the typical case a service plan identifier and authentication token is sufficient.

 Once an API connection has been established it is possible to send requests and receive responses.
 This is typically done by calling a method on the API connection, supplying arguments as necessary, and receiving the response either as a return value or through a supplied callback.